-Federal environmental laws and regulations affecting OCTA include the National Environmental Protection Act, the Federal Clean Air Act, Federal Water Pollution Control Act, and the Endangered Species Act.
+Federal environmental laws and regulations affecting OCTA include the National Environmental Protection Act, the Federal Clean Air Act, Federal Water Pollution

+Control Act, and the Endangered Species Act.
 With regard to these acts and related regulations, OCTA will:

-- a) Seek opportunities to expedite and improve the efficiency of the environmental process for federally funded projects.
-The OCTA Breaking Down Barriers Report and subsequent Follow-on Study contain numerous examples of ways to expedite the environmental review process without impairing substantive environmental requirements.
-Many of these recommendations have been incorporated into statute.
-OCTA will monitor future regulations in this area to ensure the effective implementation of these provisions. - Seek federal funding to meet state and local environmental quality requirements, including anticipated requirements for zero emission busses, alternative fueling stations, and future greenhouse gas reduction requirements; - c) Monitor any new federal programs seeking to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements; - d) Support legislation and federal grant programs that encourage ridesharing and related congestion relief programs for Orange County commuters.
+- Seek opportunities to expedite and improve the efficiency of the environmental process for federally funded projects.
+The OCTA Breaking Down Barriers Report and subsequent Follow-on Study, approved by the Board on March 28, 2011, contains numerous examples of ways to expedite instances where the environmental review process can be expedited and made more efficient without impairing substantive environmental requirements.
+MAP-21 and the FAST Act Many of these recommendations have been incorporated many of these recommendations into statute, with the requirement of implementing regulations.
+OCTA will monitor future regulations in this area to ensure that they the effectively implementation of these statutory provisions. - Seek federal funding to meet state and local environmental quality requirements, including anticipated requirements for zero emission busses, alternative fueling stations, and future greenhouse gas reduction requirements; - c) Monitor any new federal programs seeking to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements; - d) Support legislation and federal grant programs that encourage ridesharing and related congestion relief programs for Orange County commuters.